Region & Language Selector

 - Nederland | Pays-Bas | Netherlands Antilles

 Light and ruthlessly efficient

 The new Ninety-Six is a super modern cross country race bike - a bike that is much more capable downhill than its predecessors.
-The key reason for this is that cross country races have become far more demanding over the last few years as well as customers expect much more downhill performance from a bike in this category as they did a few years ago.
+The key reason for this is that cross country races have become far more demanding over the last few years, as well as riders expecting much more downhill performance from a bike in this category as they did a few years ago.

 However, whichever model you look at, they all have improved downhill capability due to the updated geometry and the more progressive suspension configuration.
 The Ninety-Six can be used as a long-distance endurance bike, where two water bottles are always an advantage, as a super-light trail bike, or as a classic cross-country race bike.

 Available in two versions.
 The more race-focused RC version with 100 mm fork travel and the more trail orientated version with 120 mm upfront.
 The longer fork does not just offer the ability to handle rough trails better, but it also slackens the head angle and gives the bike a more playful character.
 Both versions are based on full carbon frames.